Symphony No. 8

 Yes, this can be regarded as a symphony or symphonic poem — both terms are applicable.
 Let's not get stuck into labels and categorizations, and get into the music itself!

 The inner vision that formed this symphony's basis was of a ferryman in a relatively level stretch of one of the Himalayan valleys, surrounded by mountains of breathtaking grandeur.
 He appears old and simple, but such appearances can be deceptive.
-Having quietly become enlightened, inwardly he is beyond the passing of time.
-Free of attachment and desires (which all fight against the reality of ‘What Is’), and fully in tune with nature, he sees every object, every person or indeed living thing, as a pure manifestation of consciousness.
+Being no-soul, and on an ongoing process of self-actualization, he shines out with his fundamental nature as a properly functioning human, with a joyful vibrancy and clarity of thought that for the vast majority is more or less occluded by issues they're still carrying, or has been seriously attenuated by ongoing meditation.

 At the same time, the image of the ferryman is also a metaphor for the genuine promoter of

-recognition and opening up their innermost nature and so finding enlightenment and the joyful
+recognition and opening up their innermost nature and so finding the joyful freedom of

 For the most part the music is gentle and with much repetition of individual elements, which fact will no doubt not be to the taste of some Western classical music listeners.
 However, this repetition has nothing material in common with the fashionable musical style called minimalism.
 Here the repetitions are like the bricks that make up a building — except that there is also variation in those repetitions, so that the whole structures that build up have a ‘living’, organic quality about them, with all changes having an inevitability about them.